 The final leg of the third annual Wellington College Festival of Education China has taken place in Tianjin.
 This year’s event saw a significant increase of both scale and number of participants, and has expanded to cover three cities—Shanghai, Hangzhou and Tianjin.
 The Festival brought together more than 40 prominent speakers from around the world to give over 90 speeches on a diverse range of topics on education.

 Initiated by Wellington College in the UK, the Wellington College Festival of Education has been running successfully for 7 consecutive years.
 As a benchmark educational event in the UK, the Festival attracts thousands of participants to discuss hot topics in education every year.
 In 2015 Wellington College introduced the Festival to China.
-Dr. Stephen Jacobi, Chairman of the Festival, said: “Every year we hold this Festival, through which we think about and explore the true nature and development trends of education, and encourage debate in these areas.
+The Chairman of the Festival, said: “Every year we hold this Festival, through which we think about and explore the true nature and development trends of education, and encourage debate in these areas.
 Rapid development around the world requires increasing vitality in teaching so as to respond to the changing demands of current times.”

 Based on positive feedback from two previous China-based festivals in 2015 and 2016, this year’s festival chose to focus on four core themes: Early Education, Wellbeing (stress, body image, and mental health), the joint relationship between Chinese and British education, and Exploring Education, which will challenge accepted practices and teaching.
 The Festival brought together major industry figures from China and around the world over four days to discuss these meaningful topics, providing fresh perspectives and exploring ways to work together to shape the future of education.